Henlow Grange: Family home

-The house chiefly dates from the early 18th century.
+The house chiefly dates from the mid-18th century.
 For generations it was the family seat of the Edwards.
-By 1869 the manor was in the possession of Rev Henry Addington, who inherited it from his relative Major General Hanbury Raynsford(died 1868).
+By 1869 the manor was in the possession of Rev Henry Addington, who inherited it from his relative Major General Hanbury Raynsford who died in 1868.
 Until the late 19th century, the house and estate passed down through inheritance or marriage between the Edwards, Raynsfords, and Addingtons.

 In 1889 it was sold, and after a few owners, by 1908 it was the family home of George Gribble, who later restored Kingston Russell, Dorset, with architect Philip Tilden.
-George Gribble's wife Norah Royds was a Slade-trained artist, a cousin of Mabel Allington Royds, and her murals still decorate Henlow Grange, notably the Peacock Room.
+Gribble's wife Norah Royds was a Slade-trained artist, a cousin of Mabel Allington Royds, and her murals still decorate Henlow Grange, notably the Peacock Room.
 Some of the Gribble children who spent at least part of their childhood at the Grange include Phyllis, later Phyllis Fordham of Ashwell Bury; Vivien Gribble, the engraver and illustrator; Lesley, who died as a young woman, mother of Frederic Seebohm, Baron Seebohm; Major Philip Gribble, a writer and adventurer who married the daughter of Ronald McNeill, 1st Baron Cushendun and financed Anna Wolkoff; and Julian Royds Gribble, who won a VC at the end of World War I and died of influenza in a German prison of war camp.
 Phillip's autobiography describes Henlow Grange as having about 24 bedrooms once his parents had finished their renovations, with dozens of indoor and outdoor servants.

 Henlow Grange was the home of several High Sheriffs of Bedfordshire: in 1804 George Edwards; in 1827 George Nigel Raynsford (who changed his name to Edwards upon inheriting in 1809), also the deputy lieutenant; in 1897 George James Gribble; in 1916 Cyril Gurney; and in 1932 Christopher William Gurney.

-In 1936 Alan Lennox-Boyd, who represented Mid-Bedfordshire in Parliament from the 1930s until the 1950s, moved his family into the house.
+In 1936 Alan Lennox-Boyd, who represented Mid Bedfordshire in Parliament from the 1930s until the 1950s, moved his family into the house.
 Later he became Colonial Secretary and finally Lord Boyd of Merton and was responsible for the granting of independence to most of the former British overseas colonies.
-In 1950 Lord Boyd of Merton and his family left Henlow Grange, and on their departure the Boyd Memorial field was left to the Parish.
+In 1950 Lord Boyd of Merton and his family left Henlow Grange, and on their departure the Boyd Memorial field was left to the parish.

+In 1952 it was designated a Grade II* listed building.